Ciprania/CipraTech/curseforge-desc.md

 # LOST CITIES WARNING

 Lost Cities can cause chunk generation problems and crash the server.
 We still want to use the mod because it represents a huge part of the theme of this pack.
-Our workaround is when the crash happens, disable Lost Cities, run the server for a while, and then reenable it.
-Make a backup oif your world first.
+Our workaround is when the crash happens, disable Lost Cities, run the server for a while, and then re-enable it.
+Make a backup of your world first.
 If you'd rather not go through that, then disable Lost Cities on the server.
 Clients can still connect.